 Camping in the Wairarapa

-Featherston is the first stop over the Rimutaka Hill Road from Wellington and the Featherston campground is right there on State Highway 2.
+Featherston is the first stop over the Remutaka Hill Road from Wellington and the Lake Ferry Campground is in the perfect spot, right next to Lake Ferry.

 Masterton is the largest town in Wairarapa and the campground is right there in the middle on the river.